-The SUMP will complement the development of the Ambato Mobility Master Plan, an instrument that will outline the roadmap and will be adopted as public policy.
-This will, serve for the development of the vision and mission of the Public Mobility Agency, which will be created with the technical support of GIZ under the CISII programme as the new transport authority for Ambato.
+The SUMP will complement the development of the Ambato Mobility Master Plan, an instrument that will outline the roadmap and be adopted as public policy.
+This will develop the vision and mission of the Public Mobility Agency, which will be created with the technical support of GIZ under the CISII programme as the new transport authority for Ambato.